talkable/talkable-docs/source/advanced_features/personal_coupon_sharing.rst

 Multiple campaigns can be attached to a single Personal coupon list.
-It is recommended that all campaigns are attached to the same Personal coupon list, this way each Advocate will see the same personal coupon on the Advocate share page.
+It is recommended that all campaigns are attached to the same Personal coupon list, this way each Advocate will see the same personal coupon on the Advocate Signup/Share page.
 If multiple campaigns are attached to different personal coupon lists Advocates will be seeing different personal coupons.